mapsync/grayson-advisory/src/pages/blog/2019-07-24-grayson-utilities-new-advisory-app.md

 date: 2019-07-24T15:25:12.644Z
 draft: false
 description: >-
+  Welcome to our new App.
 A new way to reach our customers with boil water advisories, closings, maintenance crew activities, outages, and etc.
 ---
 # \    GRAYSON UTILITIES COMMISSION